Skip to main content

 Price per serving: $9.49-$10.00

 93 low-sodium options.
-That’s not a typo.
-Magic Kitchen has the deepest low-sodium menu I’ve seen. every meal Pros:
+That's not a typo.
+Magic Kitchen has the deepest low-sodium menu I've seen: every meal in the low-sodium line stays under 600mg, and most land between 380mg and 590mg.

 • Gluten-free options available for most meals